Asset correlation estimation for inhomogeneous exposure pools: Appendix

-None of these assumptions is unrealistic if the PD is measured with a rating system that by its nature cannot incorporate all predictive information and if the homogeneity of the asset correlations in a given risk segment is only ensured by the assignation of exposures to that risk segment based on characteristics such as industry and region.
-Note that an often made assumption is that larger companies tend to have a higher asset correlation (because they depend less on idiosyncratic factors to drive their risk) as well as a lower PD, such that via the company size a negative correlation between PD and asset correlation is induced.
-The Basel RWA formula implicitly assumes a negative correlation between asset correlation and PD.
-Refer also to \cite{Chernih_et_al_2010} (figure 1) and \cite{Tarashev_2007} (table 3) for some empirical evidence as well as to \cite{Lopez_2004} for a more in depth discussion of this topic.

-The inhomogeneity effects theoretically analysed in this study can be observed in practice as well. \cite{Dietsch_et_al_2004} report asset correlation estimates for French SMEs differentiated by rating grade, see table \ref{table_dietsch}: the asset correlation estimate based on the whole pool is lower than all the estimates that are restricted to only one rating grade bucket.
+The inhomogeneity effect theoretically analyzed in this study can be observed in practice. \cite{Dietsch_et_al_2004} report asset correlation estimates for French SMEs differentiated by rating grade, see table \ref{table_dietsch}: the asset correlation estimate based on the whole pool is lower than all the estimates that are restricted to only one rating grade bucket.
 Clearly the inhomogeneity with respect to the PD of the whole exposure pool is stronger than the inhomogeneity of any one rating grade bucket taken separately, such that this data is consistent with the findings of the present study.

 \cite{Hamerle_et_al_2003} (table 1) use Standard \& Poor’s ratings data spanning 1982 to 1999 to estimate asset correlations for corporates.
 If they assume constant PD over time (an assumption also made in this paper) then they report the results given in table \ref{table_hamerle}.
 Again, these results are consistent with the findings of the present study.